 Even though I’m Dutch, I get annoyed by many of the Dutch quirks (perhaps even more so because I find myself adhering to them subconsciously), however, Dutch behaviour in waiting rooms is not one of them.
 I love it, or at least, I love it as much as anyone can like patiently waiting.
-The Dutch simply to waiting very well.
+The Dutch are simply very good at waiting.

 It all starts with the waiting room itself.
 Unlike the average American doctor’s office, where you can expect (if you’re lucky) a selection of magazines that somehow never caters well enough to your interest, the Dutch do no hold back when it comes to amenities for the patient.

 Coffee, tea, and cookies all seem staple necessities for any Dutch waiting area.
-Whether you’re waiting at an office for a meeting, or just visiting the barbershop, you’ll find no shortage or beverages to choose from.
-And that’s just the basics, because if you’re lucky you might even find some freshly made sweets (although this is slightly rarer, so don’t get your hopes up.)
+Whether you’re waiting at an office, or just visiting the barbershop, you’ll find no shortage of beverages to choose from.

 And let’s not forget the behaviour of those waiting.
 Because when it comes to waiting, the Dutch are ideal.
 By which, of course, I mean that they will not bother you, they will simply mind their own business and you won’t have to deal with any disruptive, annoying behaviour during your serene and peaceful wait.